 Please see your Online Registration Profile for further details.
 All deposits and fees are non refundable.

 All entries must be submitted from a studio through Online Registration.
+We do not accept Independent Entries.
 Phone, fax or e-mail entries will NOT be accepted.
 Entries are limited to the amount of performance time available at each event.
 Dancers can only compete with one studio per event.
 Regional and Finals Fees can be found on each studio’s StarQuest Online Registration Home Page.